Eye of Providence: Other countries

+The Eye of Providence appears in France's Declaration of the Rights of Man and of the Citizen, and it appears on the front page of the Constitution of Serbia (from 1835).

-The Eye of Providence appears on the coats of arms of Victoria, Canada; Brasłaŭ, Belarus; Neman, Russia; Radekhiv, Ukraine; and Radzymin and Wilamowice, Poland.
-The Eye was also part of the flag and coat of arms adopted by the Confederation of the Equator, a short-lived 1824 secessionist revolt in the northeastern provinces of Brazil.
+It appears prominently on several Lithuanian coats of arms, including those of Alovė, Baisogala, Kalvarija, Plungė and Šiauliai (for the last two, Eyes appear in their flags as well).
+The Eye is also a feature in the coats of arms of Victoria, Canada, and in the coats of arms of Brasłaŭ in Belarus, the state of Neman, Russia, in Radekhiv, Ukraine, as well as in the coats of arms of Radzymin and Wilamowice, Poland.
+The Eye of Providence was also part of the flag and coat of arms adopted by the Confederation of the Equator, a short-lived 1824 secessionist revolt in the northeastern provinces of Brazil.
 In the United Kingdom, the symbol was part of the Guards Division insignia, created in 1915.
+In Nigeria, the Eye symbol is part of the Nigeria Customs Service logo.

 In Estonia, the 50 krooni note shows the Eye as part of a depiction of the pipe organ of the Käina church.
 Likewise, the (old) 500 Ukrainian hryvnia note also depicts the Eye.

-The Eye was included in the original publication of France's Declaration of the Rights of Man and of the Citizen, which also borrows iconography from the Ten Commandments.
-Similarly, the symbol is featured on the front page of the Constitution of Serbia from 1835.

-In Nigeria, the eye symbol is part of the Nigeria Customs Service logo.